We have successfully transferred DHHS staff into Life Without Barriers in 2019.

 Is there a formal procedure for informing participants and staff of a death in a home?

 Yes.
 There is a procedure for when a participant who lives in accommodation passes away.
 This includes notifying next of kin at the time this occurs.
-The policies and procedures will be contained in the LWB Residential Services Practice Manual (LWB RSPM) that will be available in each house.
+The policies and procedures are contained in the Life Without Barriers Residential Services Practice Manual (LWB RSPM) that is available in each house and on the LWB Intranet.

 Will residents still require an annual comprehensive medical check by their preferred GP?